PacktPublishing/Data-Augmentation-with-Python/Chapter_1/README.md

+# Content

-- The clean file is file ending in: *_chapter_1.ipynb
+1. The file ending in "*_chapter_1.ipynb" is the clean file.

-- The file with images and text output is the file ending with: *_with_output.ipynb.
+2. The image and text output files end with "*_with_output.ipynb."
-  - This file maybe too large to preview or display correctly on GitHub.
-Thus, you have download and view it on Jupyter Notebook.
+  - This file may be too large to preview or display correctly on GitHub.
+Thus, you have to download and view it on Jupyter Notebook.